7 Meaningful Ways to Show Love to Grandchildren

 I love this idea from Grandy Camp.
 Have someone trace you with arms outstretched on a big piece of paper, then color it in, cut it out and fold it up to send your hug in the mail.
 Your grandchild can open the package and wrap your paper arms around themselves.
 Find full directions here.

 A letter in the mail is the perfect way to show your grandchildren how much you love them.
-Everyone loves getting mail Letters are a lasting way to share your stories, which are so important to a child’s sense of self and family.
-A monthly letter lets your grandchildren know you are thinking of them even when you aren’t together, and that you want to know more about their world.
+Letters are a lasting way to share your stories, which are so important to a child’s sense of self and family.
+A monthly letter also lets your grandchildren know you are thinking of them even when you aren’t together, and that you want to know more about their world.

 Knowing that it can be hard to know what to write month after month, we created Grandparent Love Letters to help inspire you.
 Each of the twelve templates has a theme with suggestions to help you share your stories and find out what is important to your grandchildren.
 Plus, you’ll get tips for writing to grandchildren of any age—and ideas for getting them to write back.
-Find them in our shop.
-They are an inexpensive, fun way to spread your love!
+Find Grandparent Love Letters in our shop.

 Too often, we are tempted by the many things we can buy our grandkids.
 The truth is, they won’t remember most of the things we bought them.
 However, they will remember if we made them feel loved.
-And we can do that without spending a dime.
+They will remember the small, consistent gestures that show you are paying attention.

 Previous